Skip to main content

 How do I begin therapy/counselling?

-After hearing more about your situation, we’ll share our initial thoughts and explain how we’ve worked with similar issues in the past.
-Together, we’ll set goals and outline a plan for working towards them.
+Both the First Appointment or Initial Consultation begin with a conversation about what’s been going on for you.
+After understanding your situation, we’ll share our initial thoughts and explain how we’ve worked with similar issues before.
+Together, we’ll outline a plan and set goals for moving forward.

 What will happen during a session?